mateuszzwierzycki/Ninjaroo/README.md

 # Ninjaroo
-A Kangaroo solver running in a background thread.
+The Kangaroo solver running in a background thread.
 Sacrifices the interactivity of the original solver for the sake of running bigger models without freezing the UI thread.

 # Dependencies